 If you have cathedral ceiling, roof ridge vents is the roof ventilation system of choice, but any number of roof vent systems can be generally effective.
 Roof vents include roof ridge vents, soffit vents, and gable vents.
 Each of these vents have slightly different designs themselves but can also overlap.
 For example, a soffit vent is a type of ridge vent, but ridge vents don’t necessarily have to be installed at your roof soffits.
 Studies are notoriously unreliable, as they are conducted in controlled, laboratory settings that often don’t play out in real homes.
 Older roof ridge vents would allow blowing snow to enter your attic space, causing structural damage.
 That problem was fixed.
 The technology is getting better and better, but we still don’t know anywhere near everything about roof ventilation.
 One of the only things you can trust is that any roof ventilation system will be better than no ventilation in modern homes.

-Need to find a pro for your roof vents?Find Pros
+Ready to start your roof vents?Find Pros

 Hip Roof Vents and Ventilation